Chung Mong-gyu

 Chung Mong-gyu (born 1961) is a South Korean businessman.
 He is one of his country's top business leaders and chairman of HDC Group.
 Since 2013, he has served two consecutive terms as the 53rd president of the Korea Football Association (KFA).
 In May 2017, he won a seat on the FIFA Council.
 Chung received his bachelor's in business administration from Korea University in 1985, and completed his master's in politics, philosophy and economics at the University of Oxford in 1988.
-He was born in Seoul and is the son of Hyundai Motor Company founder Chung Se-yung.
+He was born in Seoul and is the son of Hyundai Motor Company co-founder Chung Se-yung.

 Education

 Graduated from Yongsan High School in 1980.

 He then pursued his Bachelor's degree in business administration at Korea University in 1985.

 He received his Master's degree in politics, philosophy and economics from Oxford University in 1988.